0xViva/.dotfiles/readme.md

-this is my dotfiles for both my MacOS and Windows setup
+this is my .dotfiles for all my setups.